 The NEI is seeking exceptional candidates for its Diversity In Vision Research and Ophthalmology (DIVRO) summer internship program.

 The mission of the NEI is to conduct and support research that helps prevent and treat eye diseases and other vision disorders.
-Because we believe that a diverse group of scientists plays a crucial role in accomplishing this mission, NEI seeks to increase the number of African-American, Latino, and Native American scientists in vision research by promoting career development opportunities for science students interested in pursuing a career in research.
+Because we believe that a diverse group of scientists plays a crucial role in accomplishing this mission, NEI seeks to increase the number of scientists from groups traditionally underrepresented in vision research by promoting career development opportunities for science students interested in pursuing a career in research.

 Annual Program Highlights